-3. Warthog: Habitats: Grasslands and open woodland.
+2.Serval: Habitats: Savannah, scrub and open woodland.

-Reasons for tusks: To use as weapons when protecting themselves from predators or when competing with each other (males).
+Legs and ears: Are very large for their body size.

+Why?: The long legs are used for jumping (2-3m high - they can catch birds in the air and leap on their prey) ears are to hear their prey moving in the long grass.

+3 .
+Plains Zebra: Habitats: Grasslands and African Savannah Reasons for stipes: Camouflage - stripes break up the outline of an animal and them to blend in with in grass and shadows.

 4. Giraffe: Habitat: Savannah or dry, open country and woodland.
 Features to make it tall: Long legs and long neck.
 Two reasons: Help it to reach food; can see danger.
 Tongue: Can grab and pick leaves to eat.

 5. Amur tiger: Habitat: Woods and forests.
 Weather: Very cold in winter, quite warm in summer.
 To keep warm: thick fur (cools off in water during warm summers).
 Camouflage: Stripes blend in with trees.
 Hiding from prey: wild pigs, deer, antelope and smaller animals.